laszloszurok/hugo-website/content/blog/dwm-rice.md

 is the command which updates only the volume indicator. -RTMIN+10 means the indicator with the signal number of 10.
 (The number you set in dwmblocks/blocks.h)

 ## Colors with pywal
-I am using a program called [pywal](https://github.com/dylanaraps/pywal), that generates colors based on your wallpaper.
+I am using a program called {{< target-blank title="pywal" url="https://github.com/dylanaraps/pywal" >}}, that generates colors based on your wallpaper.
 I use these colors in my dwm configurations.
 On Arch you can install pywal with the following command:
 ```terminal
 sudo pacman -S python-pywal